offsideAI/DeepOffsideAI/README.md

-# TeamHuman
+# ChatOffside
-TeamHuman is a conversational AI that acts as an autonomous agent and automates tasks
+ChatOffside is a conversational AI that acts as an autonomous agent and automates tasks